thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 parabolic interpolation from 11.0 to 13.6 in the axial direction and 0.7 to 1.1 in the lateral direction for a applied 1% axial deformation.
 The improvement was most significant for small strains and displacement tracking in the lateral direction.
-The applicability of this approach is also proven to not rely on special properties of the image or similarity function by demonstrating its effectiveness after applying a previously described regularization technique.
+The usefulness of this approach is also proven to not rely on special properties of the image or similarity function by demonstrating its effectiveness after applying a previously described regularization technique.